Propagation of chaos, Wasserstein gradient flows and toric Kahler-Einstein metrics: Introduction

 Our main result (Theorem \ref{thm:dynamic intro}) shows that a deterministic evolution equation on the space of all probability measures on $\R^{n}$ emerges from the underlying stochastic dynamics, which as explained below can be seen as a new ``propagation of chaos'' result.
 The evolution equation in question is a drift-diffusion equation coupled to the fully non-linear real Monge-Ampère operator.
 It exhibits a phase transition at a certain geometrically determined critical parameter.
-It turns out that in the case of the real line (i.e. $n=1)$ this equation is closely related to various extensively studied evolution equations, notably the Keller-Segel equation in chemotaxis \cite{k-s,b-c-f}, Burger's equation \cite{ho,f-b} in the theory of non-linear waves and scalar conservation laws and the deterministic version of the Kardar\textendash{}Parisi\textendash{}Zhang (KPZ) equation describing surface growth \cite{kpz}.
-In the higher dimensional real case the equation can be viewed as a dissipative viscous version of the semi-geostrophic equation appearing in dynamic meteorology (see \cite{l,a-c-d-f} and references therein and \cite{f-m-m-s,Br2} for closely related equations appearing in cosmology).
-For the corresponding \emph{static} problem we establish a real analog of the Yau-Tian-Donaldson conjecture (Theorem \ref{thm:static toric}) which, in particular, yields a probabilistic construction of toric Kähler-Einstein metrics.
-The relation to complex geometry will be elaborated on elsewhere.
+It turns out that in the case of the real line (i.e. $n=1)$ this equation is closely related to various extensively studied evolution equations, notably the Keller-Segel equation in chemotaxis \cite{k-s}, Burger's equation \cite{ho,f-b} in the theory of non-linear waves and scalar conservation laws and the deterministic version of the Kardar\textendash Parisi\textendash Zhang (KPZ) equation describing surface growth \cite{kpz}.
+In the higher dimensional real case the equation can be viewed as a dissipative viscous version of the semi-geostrophic equation appearing in dynamic meteorology (see \cite{l,a-c-d-f} and references therein).
+Moreover, closely related evolution equations appear in cosmology and in particular in Brenier's approach to the Zeldovich model used in the early universe reconstruction problem \cite{s-z,f-m-m-s,Br2,br3}.
+For the corresponding \emph{static} problem we establish a real analog of the Yau-Tian-Donaldson conjecture (Theorem \ref{thm:static toric}) which, in particular, yields a probabilistic construction of toric Kähler-Einstein metrics (see Section \ref{sub:The-complex-geometric} for the relations to complex geometry).